 The SAST solution will be configured to target application source code contained in a source code repository (e.g., Github, GitLab or BitBucket).

-The DAIR Cloud Platform provides a web-based user interface for participants to access and manage DAIR Cloud resources.
+DAIR Cloud provides a hosted-in-Canada public cloud platform for participants to access and manage public cloud resources.

 A lightweight Kubernetes implementation backed by the Cloud Native Computing Foundation (CNCF).
 K3s offers the same functionality as Kubernetes but is suited for systems with fewer resources.